42AGV/ft_transcendence/README.md

 docker compose up --build -d -V
 ```

+We use OpenAPI Generator to autogenerate the files at `webapp/src/shared/generated`.
+Please don't modify them manually.

+After updating the OpenAPI specification of the transcendence-app, you can execute the `generate-openapi.sh` script.

 ## 🔧 Running the tests <a name = "tests"></a>

 Change the working directory to `webapp` or `transcendence-app`